January 2019 • 15 days* • Starts/ends Marseille • £2799

 What happens if I get the runs

-In my experience this usually occurs in more touristy restaurants where food isn’t prepared freshly or is re-used.
+In my experience this usually occurs in more touristy restaurants where food isn’t prepared freshly or gets re-used.
 We avoid such places where possible, and even then, it’s not usually bad enough to affect your riding, so just keep drinking, keep riding, keep taking the blockers and keep a toilet roll handy.
 I carry pharmaceutical rehydration sachets as well as Imodium-like ‘blockers’ which are also easily bought from local pharmacies.

 Will my mobile work?